How to Fix CLS Issue (Cumulative Layout Shift) — Complete 2026 Guide

 • Each session window has a maximum duration of 5 seconds

-Your CLS score = the score of the worst (highest) session window
+• Your final CLS score equals the score of the worst (highest) session window — not the total of all shifts

 2.2 Session Window Example